-Ronald Reagan: 40th Retrospective On American Bitching
+Ronald Reagan: The 40th Retrospective

 In 1980, movie actor Ronald Reagan beat incumbent Jimmy Carter in 44 states.
 The bad news laden Carter administration was replaced by the flag draped conservative rhetoric had strong popular appeal.
 While he was the epitome of a conservative republican, his role model for the presidency was FDR.